fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 ## Hacktoberfest 2017
 -----

-This is the second year I take place in the **[Hacktoberfest](https://hacktoberfest.digitalocean.com/)**, and I'm really proud to what I've donewithout any regard to the fact that my Pull Requests have been accepted or not.
+This is the second year I take place in the **[Hacktoberfest](https://hacktoberfest.digitalocean.com/)**, and I'm really proud to what I've done without any regard to the fact that my Pull Requests have been accepted or not.

 So what is *Hacktoberfest*?
 Well, it is a contest that takes place during the month of October and involves any developer around the world that have time, and most notably